Matt5sean3/GtkBuilderAid.jl/README.md

 #### `create_similar_surface`

 This helper function creates a `CairoSurface` based on a realized widget with dimensions matching the widget.
 The first argument must be the widget for which the surface is created.
-A second optional argument, which is `Cairo.CONTENT_COLOR_ALPHA` by default, allows choosing the content type of the cairo surface.
+A second optional argument, which is `Cairo.CONTENT_COLOR_ALPHA` by default, allows choosing the content type of the Cairo surface.

 ### Macros